loikein/hugo-novelist/README.md

 In `config.yaml`:

 - `params.dateFormat` string: Enter any format of the date `Monday, Jan 2, 2006` that is compatible with [Go's Time Format function](https://pkg.go.dev/time#example-Time.Format).
 See [Hugo documentation](https://gohugo.io/functions/format/#hugo-date-and-time-templating-reference) for a list of simple examples.
+- `params.showSummary` bool: Controls whether the article lists show the beginning of the article (140 words) or not.